Massive Uncoordinated Multiple Access for Beyond 5G: iot DI

 where

 and $H_{0k}$ and $H_{1k}$ are the null and alternative hypotheses denoting that the $k$th \ac{iot} device is active and inactive, respectively.
-As seen in \eqref{eq:testcv}, the \ac{iot} device identification problem is formulated as $K_{\rm{u}}$ parallel binary hypothesis testing problems.

-The first step in \ac{iot} device identification is to reconstruct ${\RV{h}}_{k,\bar{\alpha},L}$, $k \in \Set{X}_{\rm{u}}$, from the truncated observation matrix in \eqref{u8i02xngo}.
-However, \eqref{u8i02xngo} represents an underdetermined system of linear equations since $N_{\rm{c}}<K_{\rm{u}}$.
-Hence, it is not uniquely solvable.
+As seen in \eqref{eq:testcv}, the \ac{iot} DI problem is formulated as $K_{\rm{u}}$ parallel binary hypothesis testing problems.
+The first step in \ac{iot} DI is to reconstruct ${\mathbf{h}}_{k}^{\{\bar{\alpha},L\}}$, $k \in \mathcal{X}_{\rm{u}}$, from the truncated observation matrix in \eqref{u8i02xngo}. .

-Let us denote the number of active \ac{iot} devices by the random variable $\rv{k}_{\rm{a}}=\mathbf{card}(\RS{X}_{\rm{a}})$.
-For $P_{\mathrm{a}}\ll 1$, $\mathbb{P}\{\rv{k}_{\rm{a}} \ll K_{\rm{u}}\}=1$, and thus, $\RM{B}$ and $\RM{H}$ in \eqref{u8i02xngo} are sparse matrices.
-Moreover, the columns of $\RM{H}$$(\RM{B})$ share the same sparsity profiles.
+Let us denote the number of active \ac{iot} devices by the random variable ${k}_{\rm{a}}=\mathbf{card}(\mathbf{X}_{\rm{a}})$.
+For $P_{\mathrm{a}}\ll 1$, $\mathbb{P}\{{k}_{\rm{a}} \ll K_{\rm{u}}\}=1$, and thus, $\mathbf{B}$ and $\mathbf{H}$ in \eqref{u8i02xngo} are sparse matrices.
+Moreover, the columns of $\mathbf{H}$$(\mathbf{B})$ share the same sparsity profiles.
 This sparse structure is referred to as block-sparse.
-The block-sparse structure of $\RM{H}$ can be observed in Fig. \ref{fig:under}.
+The block-sparse structure of $\mathbf{H}$ can be observed in Fig. \ref{fig:under}.

-The sparse structure of $\RM{H}$ can be employed to reconstruct the columns of $\RM{H}$ from the underdetermined linear observation model in \eqref{u8i02xngo}.
-When each column of $\RM{H}$ is individually reconstructed from its corresponding column in $\RM{R}$, it is referred to as \ac{ssr}.
-The \ac{ssr} for the columns of $\RM{H}$, i.e., $\RV{h}_j$, $\bar{\alpha}\leq j \leq \bar{\alpha}+L-1$, is formulated as follows where $\lambda_{\ell_0}$ is the tuning parameter which balances both approximation error and sparsity level of the solution.
+The sparse structure of $\mathbf{H}$ can be employed to reconstruct the columns of $\mathbf{H}$ from the underdetermined linear observation model in \eqref{u8i02xngo}.
+When each column of $\mathbf{H}$ is individually reconstructed from its corresponding column in $\mathbf{R}$, it is referred to as \ac{ssr}.
+The \ac{ssr} for the columns of $\mathbf{H}$, i.e., $\mathbf{h}_j$, $\bar{\alpha}\leq j \leq \bar{\alpha}+L-1$, is formulated as follows where $\lambda_{\ell_0}$ is the tuning parameter which balances both approximation error and sparsity level of the solution.

 The $\ell_0$-minimization in \eqref{EEqz1} is both numerically unstable and NP-hard since the $\ell_0$ quasi-norm is a discrete-value function.
 One approach to the \ac{ssr} is to replace the $\ell_0$ quasi-norm by a convex function with common sparsity profile that leads to a solution very close to the one of the original problem.
-This method is called convex relaxation and converts the combinatorial problem in \eqref{EEqz1} into a convex optimization problem which can be solved in polynomial time.
-Different convex functions can be employed to relax $\|\RV{h}_j\|_0$ in \eqref{EEqz1}.
-A common family of convex functions is the $\ell_q$ norm, given as The recovered vectors by the $\ell_q$ norm minimization can be employed to infer the active \ac{iot} set $\Set{X}_{\rm{a}}$.
+Different convex functions can be employed to relax $\|\mathbf{h}_j\|_0$ in \eqref{EEqz1}.
+A common family of convex functions is the $\ell_q$ norm, given as The recovered vectors by the $\ell_q$ norm minimization can be employed to infer the active \ac{iot} set $\mathcal{X}_{\rm{a}}$.